mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ## **_UX_**
 ### **_Strategy / Site Owner story_**

 I have designed this website to allow the User to be able to check and buy climbing equipment.
 The main users will be climbers and mountain lovers.
 The User can come to the website and be able to purchase goods without the need of registering.
-If the User register an account within the website the user will be able to store delivery information to quickly checkout for the next purchases and be able to check an order history.
+If the User register an account within the website the user will be able to store delivery information to quickly checkout for the next purchases, be able to check an order history, add reviews to products and create a wishlist.
 For Admin and maintenance purposes an admin account will be created.

 #### **_Data schema_**